Learning to cook(G)-rated techniques for loving the ListView |

 - how to make [Enter] change rows, not just commit the change.

-To address these two most common case, ObjectListView now has CellEditTabChangesRows and CellEditEnterChangesRows properies.
+To address these two most common case, ObjectListView now has CellEditTabChangesRows and CellEditEnterChangesRows properties.

 - CellEditTabChangesRows makes ObjectListView change the row being edited when the user presses [Tab] while editing the last editable cell on a row.